1 Notarial Services & Process

 Common Acceptable Examples:

-- U.S. Passport or Foreign National Passport (must be English legible).
+- U.S. Passport or Foreign National Passport (must be English/Spanish legible).

 - U.S. Driver's License or U.S. State ID Card.